jonas208/GradValley.jl/README.md

 # First Steps

 # Documentation, Tutorials and Examples
-The [documentation](https://jonas208.github.io/GradValley.jl/) can be found on the GitHub Pages site of this repository: https://jonas208.github.io/GradValley.jl/ <br>
+- The [documentation](https://jonas208.github.io/GradValley.jl/) can be found on the GitHub Pages site of this repository: https://jonas208.github.io/GradValley.jl/ <br>
-Further [tutorials and examples](https://jonas208.github.io/GradValley.jl/) can be also found there.
+- Further [tutorials and examples](https://jonas208.github.io/GradValley.jl/) can be also found there.
+- Information about [pre-trained models](https://jonas208.github.io/GradValley.jl/) can be found there, too.

 # Contributing
 Everyone is invited to contribute.
 To do so: